codelympicsdev/web/README.md

 - Handles auth
 - Used to send and recieve data from and to the user
 - Submit challenge answers and view results
-- Written in Go with GraphQL endpoint for data and REST for auth
+- Written in Go REST endpoint for data and auth

 ### CLI